 Your Spending Level

-Each of those methods has pros and cons, so it’s wise to look at more than one to see if you’re missing anything.
+Each of those methods has pros and cons, so it’s wise to try more than one to see if you’re missing anything.
 Retiring on $500k does not leave most people with significant room for error, so take your time with this process.
 Once you have a reasonable number in mind, you know what your goal is.

 Other Sources of Income

-The possibilities here are endless, but any other sources of income help reduce the amount you need to save for retirement.
+The possibilities here are endless, but any other sources of income reduce the amount you need to save for retirement.
 Those might include royalties, consulting or part-time work, rental income, and more.